Bomb rocks avenue in the heart of Istanbul; 6 dead, dozens injured - ExBulletin

 The manager, who spoke on condition of anonymity due to the sensitivity of the situation, said he closed the shutters of his restaurant, fearing there was another explosion, and tried to calm customers .
 After about 15-25 minutes inside, he saw police on the avenue and organized customers and his staff to leave in small groups.

-Many foreign governments offered their condolences, including neighboring Greece with what relationships are strained.
+Many foreign governments have offered their condolences, including neighboring Greece with which relations are strained.
 Prime Minister Kyriakos Mitsotakis said he was shocked and saddened by the news of the heinous attack.

 Following attacks between 2015 and 2017 that left more than 500 civilians and security personnel dead, Turkey launched cross-border military operations in Syria and northern Iraq against Kurdish militants, while also cracking down on Kurdish politicians, journalists and activists at home.